deephaven/barrage/docs/rpc-interface.md

   columns: [byte];

   /// This is an encoded and compressed RowSet in position-space to subscribe to.
-  ///
-  /// `viewport` is mutually exclusive with `tail_viewport`.
   viewport: [byte];

   /// Options to configure your subscription.
   subscription_options: BarrageSubscriptionOptions;

-  /// This is an encoded and compressed RowSet in tail-position-space to subscribe to.
-For example consider the
+  /// When this is set the viewport RowSet will be inverted against the length of the table.
+That is to say the
-  /// tail_viewport of `[0-9]`, this would subscribe to the last ten rows.
-Every RowSet is converted from `i` to `n - i`
+  /// every index value is converted from `i` to `n - i` if the table has `n` rows.
-  /// if the table has `n` rows.
-Letting the server manage the tail is more efficient for the client and the user
-  /// experience for subscriptions that want to track the tail of a ticking table.
-  ///
-  /// `tail_viewport` is mutually exclusive with `viewport`.
-  tail_viewport: [byte];
+  reverse_viewport: bool;
 }

 table BarrageSnapshotOptions {